Updated May 3, 2023

-- Number: It is the required parameter and converts the supplied number to the nearest even number.
+- Number: The required parameter converts the supplied number to the nearest even number.

 How to Use EVEN Function in Excel?

 This is very simple and easy to use.
-Let understand the working of EVEN Function in excel by some example.
+Let us understand the working of the EVEN Function in Excel with some examples.